bansal-hardik/bansal-hardik.github.io/README.md

 ---

 ### INTERESTS
-I Like to Travel and Dance .
-I am also like to spend my time on LeetCode to solve different type of Programming.
-I like the combination of Hot Tea and Interesting Book in my free time
+I like to Travel and Dance.
+I also like to spend my time on LeetCode to solve different types of Programming.
+I like the combination of Hot Tea and Interesting Book in my free time.